 That is pretty close to how we imagine life underwater might look like in our oceans today.
 National Geographic also reported that 80% of seabirds had eaten plastic, and by 2050, all sea creatures may live with some form of plastic-related disease or defect.
 This issue needs attention now more than ever.

 It’s the perfect place to go for some time out from life’s hectic pace and enjoy your surroundings.
 And it’s not all that difficult to do, either!
-Just find yourself a nice sandy beach (or, if you’re feeling adventurous, an island!) and take in the sights with your toes buried in the sand and waves crashing at your feet.
+Just find yourself a lovely sandy beach (or, if you’re feeling adventurous, an island!) and take in the sights with your toes buried in the sand and waves crashing at your feet.

 But what if I told you that there was more plastic in the ocean than fish?
 What if I said we were filling up our beaches with trash as people sit back and watch?
-That would make the ocean seem less inviting, wouldn’t it?
+That would make the sea seem less inviting, wouldn’t it?
 Imagine how much worse this must be for those living near or on these coasts who depend on fishing as their food source.

 We’re not drowning with all the plastic in the ocean, but we are choking on it.
 Plastic pollution is a real problem that needs to be addressed and fixed- now.
-The first step to solving the issue is acknowledging its existence and understanding its big impact on our world.
+The first step to solving the issue is acknowledging its existence and understanding its enormous impact on our world.
 This blog post explores the causes, effects, and solutions to this growing global crisis.
 Here’s what you need to know about ocean plastics: -What are they?
 What caused them?
 How can I help?

-Appearing like gigantic blue marbles, oceans are the largest water reservoir, covering 71% of the globe.
+Oceans are the largest water reservoir, covering 71% of the globe.
 The air we breathe, the oxygen we inhale, the heat vital to keep us warm, everything comes from oceans.
 Oceans prevent the earth from getting too hot or too cold by circulating heat, making it inhabitable.
 Besides these benefits, the vastness of the ocean integrates an immense diversity of animals and plants.
 From tiny organisms to large blue whales, oceans are home to millions of creatures.

 Unfortunately, plastic does not go away; instead, it starts splitting into smaller pieces.
 These fragments absorb organic pollutants and sink in the marine bottom with time, waiting to be ingested by animals.
 These poison integrating chunks are no less dangerous than time bombs.
-Marine animals, including fish, turtles, and mammals, get entangled by these pieces; they immediately die following the suffocation.
+Aquatic animals, including fish, turtles, and mammals, get entangled by these pieces; they immediately die following the suffocation.

 Meanwhile, some of the plastic fragments are taken in by marine creatures, thus entering the food chain.
 When humans consume seafood, they fall prey to these toxic chemicals.
 Marine pollution has become one of the major issues the world is facing today.
 According to research, water pollution has impacted more than 267 species, including 44% sea birds,86% turtles, and 43% marine mammals.